The old rules still apply.

 - Toddlers selling lemonade out of the double stroller

 Most of my encounters with pedestrians I let slide.
-I will admit to a swell of anger.
-Still, I will keep any eruptions at bay and any name calling in pseudo-Italiano.
+I keep any eruptions at bay and any name calling to pseudo-Italiano.
 I think it’s important to be polite.
 There is no need to escalate an incident when the next one is only a few blocks away.
-Let any conflict pass with a deep breath and quick curse.
+Let any conflict pass with a deep breath and quick curse: Idiotti!

 I don’t think motorist start off their day thinking, “I’m going to be extra-aware and deferential to all cyclists for I appreciate how they take steps to lower their carbon footprint, improve overall health rates and help alleviate inner-city congestion.”

 Some think motorists should be deferential to cyclists.
-For me as a cyclist, it’s the other way around.
+I think it’s the other way around.
 In the laws of the jungle does the rhino yield to the gazelle?
-Do elephants tip toe around an aardvark?
+Does the elephant tip toe around the aardvark?
 As far as I’m concerned culpability does not factor into physics.
 If a motorist and cyclist collide, it doesn’t matter who is right for the cyclist will always be on the losing end of the argument.
-That is why I avoid biking down busy streets and also take extra care when entering an intersection, especially at Lake Street.
+That is why I take care when entering an intersection, especially when I reach Lake Street.

 I have a golden rule when it comes to entering an intersection: Make eye contact with all motorists.
-If you don’t see motorists seeing you, they don’t.
+If you don’t see them seeing you, they don’t.

-One time I put this rule to the test and waited at an intersection as a guy in a work truck rumbled down the street.
+Once, I waited as a guy in a dilapidated work truck rumbled down the street.
 He abruptly stopped when he saw me and proceeded to angrily wave for me to cross.

 I remained on the sidewalk for I didn’t know why the guy was so angry and why he wanted me to move in front of his immense chrome grill.

-This only made the guy furious, so he started to yell and wave like there was an angry hornet in his cab.
+This only made him furious, so he started to yell and wave like an angry hornet was inside his cab.

-At this point I thought it best to cross the intersection before the guy turned his giant radial tires towards me.
-I quickly dashed across the intersection keeping a wary eye on the truck as steam seethed from the open windows.
+At this point I thought it best to cross before the guy turned his giant radial tires towards me.
+I quickly dashed across the intersection, keeping a wary eye on the truck as steam seethed from the open windows.